-While at SMU, Tabatha initiated her clinical experience as an undergraduate intern at a local psychological private practice, and developed research experience as a research assistant at the SMU Anxiety Research and Treatment Programs lab.
+After graduating from high school near Dallas, I followed my passion for helping others and attended Southern Methodist University (SMU), where I earned bachelor's degrees in psychology and political science.
+At SMU, I started my clinical experience as an undergraduate intern at a local psychological private practice, and developed research experience as a research assistant in the SMU Anxiety Research and Treatment Program.

-After completing her undergraduate degree, Tabatha pursued her aspiration for working with children and families at UT Southwestern and Children's Medical Center's Pediatric Research Programs as a research coordinator.
-Here she worked on multiple pediatric treatment studies including non-medication interventions for Attention Deficit Hyperactivity Disorder and combined medication and CBT treatment for Major Depressive Disorder.
+After completing my undergraduate degrees, I wanted to work specifically with children and families, so I joined UT Southwestern and Children's Medical Center's Pediatric Research Programs as a research coordinator.
+Here, I worked on multiple pediatric treatment studies, including non-medication interventions for attention deficit hyperactivity disorder and combined medication and cognitive behavioral treatment for major depressive disorder.